 Frankie is now doing very well, and meeting all his milestones, with no need for recurring appointments at Alder Hey.
 He spent his first Christmas surrounded by family and Jess gave us this update: "Frankie had an amazing first Christmas with us and our family.
 Santa brought him lots of noisy toys and books which he loves and he was spoiled by family.
 It was amazing to be able to spend it all together.
 He was definitely more interested in the wrapping paper and the boxes more than he was the toys on Christmas Day!
 He had a mini Christmas dinner and covered himself in carrot and turnip.
 He’s a very happy boy even through all the teething !
 His personality is starting to come through so much he’s such a happy boy."

-Frankie and Jess have featured in several campaigns supporting the Charity's Surgical Neonatal Appeal including in B&M Stores where selected Proctor and Gamble products sold by the retailer helped to raise £55,000 over summer, our annual Matalan PJ Campaign, with PJs still available for all the family here and in our online pre-Christmas Light Switch On film.
+Frankie is featured as the 41st Runner at this year's Grand National 2023 helping bring attention to Alder Hey's Neonatal Appeal to a huge audience across the world.
+The family has featured in several campaigns supporting the Appeal including in B&M Stores where selected Proctor and Gamble products sold by the retailer helped to raise £55,000 over summer, our annual Matalan PJ Campaign, with some PJs still available for the family here and in our online pre-Christmas Light Switch On film.

 The new Surgical Neonatal Unit at Alder Hey is a joint project between Alder Hey and Liverpool Women’s NHS Foundation Trust.